giantswarm/docs/src/content/reference/kubectl-gs/template-cluster.md

 ### AWS specific

+- `--domain` - base domain of your installation.
+Customer solution engineer can provide this value.
 - `--master-az` - AWS availability zone(s) of master instance.
   Must be configured with AZ of the installation region.
 E.g. for region *eu-central-1* valid value is *eu-central-1a*.
   Use the flag once with a single value to create a cluster with one master node.
 For master node high availability,